wangshengjia/wangshengjia.github.io/_posts/2016-05-25-LeeGo-UI-developpment.md

 ```

 Remember, the brick is a pure value type object, you can either create it on site or create and keep it wherever you want on both main thread and background thread.
 Just treat it as your model object.
-And then, when we use it, we just pickup the right brick and configure the view as this brick.
+And when we use it, we just pick up the right brick and configure the view as this brick.

 ```
 // Configure your view